2024 Spring Convergence

 4. Economic Experiments Shift Consciousness

 The value-for-value model showed that access and relationship can be prioritized over extraction.
-Many participants reflected that the pricing approach itself was transformative.

 5. Community Wants This